Lady June: Biography

 June Campbell Cramer was born on 3 June 1931 in Doncaster in Yorkshire, England.
 Her parents were Scottish and Russian, and she was brought up in Plymouth according to the strict rules of the Plymouth Brethren, a conservative Evangelical Christian movement.
 In the late 1940s, her father, a fashion retailer, took her to the Spanish island of Majorca, where he introduced her to modelling.
 June moved to London in the 1950s where she worked as a model and studied at an art college.
 In the early 1960s she returned to Majorca, where she continued modelling in Palma.

 In Palma June met several musicians including Daevid Allen and Kevin Ayers, who later became associated with the Canterbury scene and were founding members of the Canterbury bands Gong and Soft Machine.
 June later moved to the coastal village of Deià on Majorca, home of the English poet Robert Graves.
-Allen said that in order to live there "you had to have some sort of satisfactory relationship with him ...
+Allen said that to live there "you had to have some sort of satisfactory relationship with him ...
 Robert was very tolerant of June, and she hung out with him."
 June began painting in Deià and put on several exhibitions of her work there as June 'Onion', hanging an onion over each piece as her signature.
 Her paintings, and later her poetry, were filled with elements of "surreal humour".

 In the late 1960s June moved into a flat in Vale Court in Maida Vale, London, which she opened up to many musicians to lodge in or just "hang out".
 Allen described her flat as "London's premier smoking salon", and her role of "landlady to many of the capital's more creative musicians" spawned her honorary title of "Lady".
 She hosted many parties there, including a birthday party in June 1973 for Gilli Smyth, Allen's wife, during which ex-Soft Machine drummer Robert Wyatt broke his back when he fell from a fourth-floor window.